 On the other hand, our system works with the user topics of interest, which are also represented by a vector.
 So, for each user we need a vector similar to that used to represent the movies.
-The problem is that MovieLens data sets don't include this information directly, because the file u.user only includes demographic information about the users (user id, age, gender, occupation and zip code).
+The problem is that MovieLens data sets do not include this information directly, because the file u.user only includes demographic information about the users (user id, age, gender, occupation and zip code).
 However, the information about the topics of interest for each user could be obtained from the available data, aggregating the ratings assigned by the users on each movie with the genre information of the movies.
-The file u.data contains the 100 000 ratings on a scale of 1-5; this is a tab separated list of user id, item id, rating and timestamp.
+The file u.data contains the 100000 ratings on a scale of 1-5; this is a tab separated list of user id, item id, rating and time-stamp.
 The information about the genres is in the file u.item; the movie ids are the ones used in the u.data data set.
-Following the approach pointed in Subsection 3.4.2, for each user e we build a vector with 19 positions $VU_e = (VU{e1}, VU{e2}, \dots, VU{e19})$ where each component $VU{ej} \in S_1$ is a linguistic assessment that represents the importance degree of the genre j in the topics of interest related with the user e.
+Following the approach pointed in subSection 4.2, for each user e we build a vector with 19 positions:

+$$VU_e = (VU{e1}, VU{e2}, \ldots, VU{e19}),$$

+where each component $VU{ej} \in S_1$ is a linguistic assessment that represents the importance degree of the genre j in the topics of interest related wit the user e.
 These importance degrees are calculated using a weighted average operator:

-$$VU{ej} = \Delta\left(\frac{\sum{m=1}^{n} r{em} \cdot g{mj}}{\sum{m=1}^{n} r{em}}\right)$$ (3.17)

-where r{em} is the rating assigned by the user e on the movie m and g{mj} is the value of the genre j for the movie m.
+$$VU{ej} = \Delta\left(\frac{\sum{m=1}^{n} r{em} \cdot g{mj}}{\sum{m=1}^{n} r{em}}\right),$$ where $r{em}$ is the rating assigned by the user e on the movie m and $g{mj}$ is the value of the genre j for the movie m.

-3.5.2.2 Results of Offline Experiments
+5.2.2.
+Results of offline experiments

-We use the cross validation to determine the validity of our model and to analyze the obtained results.
-Cross validation is typically used to estimate how accurately a predictive model will perform in practice [53].
+We use the cross validation to determine the validity of our model and analyze the obtained results.

+Cross validation is typically used to estimate how accurately a predictive model will perform in practice [62].
 The data set is divided in complementary subsets, performing the analysis on one subset, called the training set, and validating the analysis on the other subset, called the testing set.
 To reduce variability, multiple rounds of cross-validation are performed using different partitions, and the validation results are averaged over the different rounds.
-In k-fold cross validation [53], the original sample is randomly partitioned into k folds.
+In k-fold cross validation [62], the original sample is randomly partitioned into k folds.
 One fold is selected as the testing set, used to estimate the error, and the remaining k - 1 folds are used as training data set.
 The cross-validation process is then repeated k times, with each of the k folds used exactly once as the testing set.
 The k results then can be averaged to produce a single estimation about the deviations between the predictions and the actual ratings.